-The SSA is situated outside of the Natural Heritage System for the Growth Plan, the Greenbelt Plan Area and the Niagara Escarpment Plan (NEP).
+The SSA is situated outside of the Natural Heritage System for the Growth Plan, the Greenbelt Plan Area and the NEP.

-The SSA is within the jurisdiction of the Niagara Region Official Plan (NROP) and City of Niagara Falls Official Plan (NFOP).
+The SSA is within the jurisdiction of the NROP and NFOP.
 The SSA is shown to be situated outside of identified urban and growth areas.
 Narrow sections along the eastern boundary of the SSA are shown to be part of the Natural Environment System (Schedule C1 and C2).
 Schedule H of the NROP identifies the site as a Licenced Aggregate Operation consistent with the existing use of the site.